Click on the questions below to get answers to the most frequent mergers and acquisition (M&A) questions we get asked.

 Yes, Howard is a CII (Chartered Insurance Institute) qualified financial adviser.
 He also holds the Institute of Chartered Accountants in England & Wales (ICAEW) Corporate Finance Qualification and is a member of their Corporate Finance Faculty.

-More importantly, he has a vast range of experience from completing over 250+ M&A deals.❯ Back to top
+More importantly, he has a vast range of experience from completing over 250+ M&A deals over the last 20 years.❯ Back to top

 Predominantly, yes, so you can expect one-to-one attention and concentrated efforts to secure you a profitable acquisition.